|

 DSL

-Digital Certificate - A
+Digital Certificate -

 certificate holder's name, public key and expiration date.
-Public
+Public key

-key encryption methods require digital certificates.
+encryption methods require digital certificates.
+See

 Encryption,